Fuchs246/repository.marduk/skin.titan.mod.beta.leia/README.md

 	SETTINGS WINDOW
 		- changed layout

+	FOOTER
+		- Clearlogo (if used in footer) always centered
+		- adjusted rating images
+		- recode

 	SKINSETTINGS

+		- toogle each ratings seperate (imdb,top250,rottencritics,rottrenaudience,metacritic,tvdb,themoviedb),
+				* Skinhelper no longer needed, make use of scraped/nfo ratings
+				* fixed wrong rating variable (recode footer)
+				* make use of skinhelper just if wanted as fallback if scraped ratings missing (using simplecache)

 		- added new custom color -> widget header color (was needed to keep details color and widget header color different)